- CRM/SFA/MA

 For support on the "data" side, please consult uSonar, which possesses one of Japan's largest databases.

 Simply implementing an SFA system will not yield results.
-It is important to clarify the objective, such as "what challenges do we want to solve by using SFA," before proceeding.
+It is important to clarify the objective of "what issues you want to solve by using SFA" before proceeding.

-If there are multiple challenges you wish to solve, we recommend prioritizing them in the initial stages of SFA implementation.
+If there are multiple issues to solve, we recommend prioritizing them in the initial stages of SFA implementation.

 SFA systems have many functions.
-Trying to use all functions from the start places a heavy burden on managers and staff, and the purpose becomes blurred.
-Gradually increase the utilization of SFA, for example, by tackling the next challenge once the first objective is on track.
+If you try to use all functions from the start, the burden on managers and staff will be significant, and the purpose will become blurred.
+Increase the utilization of SFA in stages, such as tackling the next issue once the first objective is on track.

-Examples of challenges that can be solved by SFA implementation include the following:
+Examples of issues that can be solved by SFA implementation include the following:

 Cases where poor management of customer information leads to lost negotiation opportunities, failure to grasp customer needs resulting in lost deals, or duplicate approaches to the same customer, all of which lower sales efficiency.

-When you implement SFA, all customer information is registered and centralized, making it easier to retrieve necessary information when needed.
+When you implement SFA, all customer information is centralized by registering it in the system, making it easier to retrieve necessary information when needed.
 Furthermore, by utilizing the registered information, you can achieve effects such as improved sales efficiency, data-driven analysis, and increased forecast accuracy.

-Cases where managers cannot grasp the progress of deals or negotiations within the team, leading to poor overall results or an inability to set appropriate budgets because the status of each deal is unknown.
+Cases where managers cannot grasp the progress of deals or negotiations within the team, leading to a failure to improve overall results or an inability to set appropriate budgets due to a lack of understanding of each deal's status.

 This allows for the analysis of deal probability and priority.
 Additionally, there are benefits such as increased closing probability, easier forecasting and budgeting, and the ability to uncover buried deals.

-Cases where sales processes and activities vary by individual, leading to individualization where know-how is not shared among sales representatives, or where the departure of a top performer directly impacts performance.
+Cases where sales processes and activities vary by individual, leading to personalization where know-how is not shared among sales representatives, or where the departure of a top performer directly impacts performance.

-During SFA implementation, we perform an audit and standardization of each individual's sales process.
-Furthermore, by ensuring information is shared from individuals to the entire team, you can aim for visualization of sales processes, reduced risk from resignations or transfers, and an overall improvement in team performance.
+During SFA implementation, we conduct an audit and standardization of each individual's sales process.
+Furthermore, by thoroughly sharing information from individuals to the entire team, you can aim for the visualization of sales processes, reduction of risks due to resignations or transfers, and the elevation of the entire team's performance.

-SFA systems require the input of a large amount of information, such as basic customer information, progress in the sales process, contact history, negotiation details, and deal probability.
+SFA systems require the input of a large amount of information, such as basic customer information, progress in the sales process, contact history, negotiation content, and deal probability.

-Since this information is used for deal analysis, budget setting, and sharing customer information, data accuracy is a major point.
+Since this data is used for deal analysis, budget setting, and sharing customer information, data accuracy is a major point.

 While managers use the data in SFA for analysis and improvement, it is the field sales representatives who input daily sales activities.

-If sales representatives do not input data accurately as required, SFA utilization will remain incomplete.
+If sales representatives do not input data accurately as required, the utilization of SFA will be incomplete.

 However, data entry often fails for various reasons, such as "input work is troublesome," "operation is difficult," or "new tasks were pushed from above."

-To avoid such situations, utilize the input support functions included with the SFA.
+To avoid such situations, utilize the input support functions included with SFA.
 Depending on the tool, there are various functions such as mobile input and automatic posting.
-Check with the staff to see what kind of input support functions would make their work easier, and configure them accordingly.
+Confirm with the staff what kind of input support functions would make their work easier and configure them accordingly.

 Another method is to use business card management tools that can integrate with SFA to supplement input tasks.